intelligentplant/IndustrialAppStore.ClientTools.DotNet/README.md

 dotnet new --install IntelligentPlant.IndustrialAppStore.Templates::1.2.3
 ```

+__From Source:__

-Alternatively, you can install the template from source by checking out this repository, navigating to the [root templates folder](/src/IntelligentPlant.IndustrialAppStore.Templates) from the command line, and running the following command:
+Alternatively, you can install the template from source by checking out this repository, building the solution, navigating to the [root templates folder](/src/IntelligentPlant.IndustrialAppStore.Templates) from the command line, and running the following command:

 ```
 dotnet new --install .\
 ```

+Note that, when installing the template from source, the reference to the `IntelligentPlant.IndustrialAppStore.Authentication` NuGet package in projects generated using the template may use an incorrect version.
+You will have to update generated projects to use the correct package version, or replace the package reference with a project reference to the `IntelligentPlant.IndustrialAppStore.Authentication` project in this repository.

 # Creating an App using a Template